davmre/matrizer/README.md

 matrizer
 ========

 matrizer is an optimizing compiler for matrix expressions.
 You give it an expression (currently in awkward custom MATLAB-like syntax), along with approximate sizes of the matrices involved, and it applies algebraic identities along with other optimizations to search for a version of the expression requiring fewer FLOPs to compute.
-The result is output as code generated for your favorite numeric computing environment (currently only Python/numpy is implemented).
+The result is output as code generated for your favorite numeric computing environment (currently Python/numpy and MATLAB are implemented).
 For example, the normal equations expression

     (X'X)^-1 X'y

 is transformed into Python code

     scipy.linalg.cho_solve(scipy.linalg.cho_factor(np.dot(X.T, X)), np.dot(X.T, y)).

+*Beware:* this is still highly unpolished alpha-level software.
+Many features are missing, and there is no guarantee that the expressions output are optimal or even correct.
+It's best to think of the results as a source of inspiration rather than something to be blindly trusted.

 Setup
 -----